OSC/ondemand/README.md

 ## New Install

-1. Check out and build the app:
+1. Check out and build the app (make sure the app directory's name is "dashboard"):

   ```
 # start in build directory for all sys apps i.e. cd ~/ood_portals/ondemand/sys